Faye Flam: Public speaking

 Flam is a frequent speaker at conferences.
 At first her appearances were related to her book, The Score, such as when she discussed it as part of the 2008 Wistar Author Series, and her talk, Are Males the More Interesting Sex? at The Philadelphia Science Festival.

 More recently, she has spoken to promote science journalism and communication skills to scientific and skeptical forums.
 In 2012 she participated in a panel discussion, Telling the Stories of Science at the Academy of Natural Sciences of Drexel University.

-In 2013 she presented a series of 3 lectures on science communication at the Kavli Institute for Theoretical Physics of University of California, Santa Barbara.
-In Life on Mars and Neanderthal Clones: Why Weird Science Gets on the Front Page and What You Can Do About It, she discussed the motivation of journalists, explaining to the scientist audience why certain stories garner a majority of attention from popular media.
-In How To Sell Your Science Without Selling Your Soul: How To Get The Media To Work For You, she reviewed what scientists and journalists have in common, and recommended effective ways for scientists to communicate with journalists.
-Finally, in Salacious Science: What I Learned from Writing an Infamous Sex Column she discussed her long-running column and the broad range of reactions it received.
-She presented a similar talk to The Center for Science and the Common Good at Ursinus College later that year.

 Flam was a presenter at the 2013 edition of The Amaz!ng Meeting, speaking on the importance of countering misleading and uncritical media coverage, and later blogged about her experience interacting with the skeptics, magicians, and scientists who attended.
 In 2014 she made a presentation on science in the media on the topic of genetically modified organisms, to the Philadelphia Association for Critical Thinking.